 Photo: Huang Ching-hsuan, Taipei Times

-The bill’s phased budget planning approach contradicts the nature of foreign arms procurement packages, which are not made at random but require a lengthy negotiation and assessment period between Taiwan and the U.S., said Hsu, a senior fellow at the Hudson Institute, a Washington-based think tank.
+The bill’s phased budget planning approach contradicts the nature of foreign arms procurement packages, which are not made at random, but require a lengthy negotiation and assessment period between Taiwan and the US, said Hsu, a senior fellow at the Hudson Institute, a Washington-based think tank.

 As for the remaining NT$300 billion gap between the KMT’s and the Cabinet’s bills, Hsu said that could be gradually offset by adopting a general budget planning route.

-“The last thing I want to see is the review being stymied by an excessive gap between the ruling and opposition proposals,” Hsu said, adding that this could “lead to the Cabinet’s version being rejected in a floor vote through a joint opposition effort.”
+“The last thing I want to see is the review being stymied by an excessive gap between the ruling and opposition proposals,” Hsu said, adding that that could “lead to the Cabinet’s version being rejected in a floor vote through a joint opposition effort.”

 “Such an outcome would be a true disaster for Taiwan,” he said.